 Voicematch® is a new method of recognizing both speakers and specific words providing innovative multi-factor recognition.
 Voice authentication is a more natural biometric method of authentication than fingerprint that allows an individual access to multiple devices.
-Voicematch is efficient enough to run on lowpower devices and will run on mobile platforms such as Android and iOS, as well as laptops and desktops.
-The product helps to address growing BYOD (Bring your own device) problem for corporations by positively identifying the individual using the mobile device.
-Voicematch is a potential original equipment manufacture ("OEM") product for Smartphone manufacturers.
+Voicematch is efficient enough to run on low-power devices and runs or will run on mobile platforms such as Android and iOS, as well as laptops and desktops.
+The product helps to address the growing BYOD (Bring your own device) problem for corporations by positively identifying the individual using the mobile device.
+Voicematch is a potential original equipment manufacturer ("OEM") product for Smartphone manufacturers.
 The product will also be sold as a standard development kit ("SDK") to provide corporations the opportunity to add a further layer of biometric protection to their websites and smartphone applications for their customers.

-The Company has begun marketing this product and expects sales to commence in the first half of 2014, although no assurance can be provided of this.
+The Company's business plan anticipates that sales will commence in the first half of 2015, although no assurance can be provided of this.